LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/scrabble-scorer.rst

 The current Scrabble Scorer only uses one scoring algorithm.
 For the new version we want to let the user pick between three algorithms.
 Define an ``initialPrompt`` function that will introduce the program and then ask the user which scoring algorithm they want to use.
-See :ref:`Example Output <example-output>` above and the next section for details on available options.

 Scoring Algorithms
 ^^^^^^^^^^^^^^^^^^